A $2.7 million capital campaign to help a singular school

 Teacher Support

-Attracting and keeping the faculty it takes to maintain our level of achievement will be one of the most critical challenges facing SFA over the next ten years.
+Attracting and keeping the faculty it takes to maintain our level of excellence will be one of the most critical challenges facing SFA over the next ten years.
 Which is why we are creating a Teacher Endowment to help cover resource and professional training costs for teachers.

 Student Tuition Support

 Each year we work to keep tuition costs as affordable as we can.
 The reality, however, is that as much as we work to keep tuition low, increasing costs put us out of the reach of many.
-Our tuition support fund will help keep SFA within the grasp of more deserving young families.
+Our tuition support fund will help keep SFA within the grasp of more aspiring young families.

 “Start by doing what's necessary, then do what's possible, and suddenly you are doing the impossible."